Demiourgos/Hackathon2016/twitter-starter/README.md

 Logic for twitter access in com.hackathon.twitteraccess.TwitterController - reads handles to be followed from application.properties, and then uses twitter stream api to listen - pushes messages to a web page via Websocket.

 Built on Spring-social container so teams can explore other social media channels as well.

+# Disclaimer

+Please do not edit or modify anything!